Deforestation and climate change are very closely linked, mainly because one leads to another.

-More often than not, we don't need to cut down forests in order to live our lives the way that we currently do.
+More often than not, we don't need to cut down forests to live our lives the way that we currently do.

 Even when we do need to cut down trees, there are ways to lessen the damage that we do to our planet.